super-cooper/memebot/README.md

 Memebot has a straightforward Docker image that can be build based on the [Dockerfile](./docker/Dockerfile) in this repository.
 This image can be used for both deployment and testing purposes.

-The MemeBot image is designed to be used as an "executable," since it is only designed to run MemeBot and nothing else.
+The Memebot image is designed to be used as an "executable," since it is only designed to run Memebot and nothing else.

 For example:
 ```shell